Mirko117/bank/README.md

 # MiBank - Web Bank Application

-This application in my middle shool final project.
+This application is my middle school final project.
 It's a web bank application that allows users to manage their accounts, view transactions, and perform various banking operations.
-The application uses tools like Flask, Flask-SQLAlchemy, jQuery, PostgreSQL, Docker, Gunicorn, and Nginx.
+The application uses tools like **Flask and Flask extensions, jQuery, PostgreSQL, Docker, Redis, Celery, Gunicorn, and Nginx**.

 Website is hosted on [mibank.si](https://mibank.si).